lalitmanam/lalitmanam.github.io/_pages/cv.md

 Research Interests
 ------
 I am currently interested in 3D Vision problems primarily on large scale structure-from-motion and SLAM pipelines.
+My recent work has been on developing methods to estimate camera motions in structure-from-motion.
 Previously, I was involved in development of impulse noise removal techniques from colour images.

 <!--* Research Interests - Machine Learning
 * Other Learning Interests - ... -->